Vis4Sense/student-projects/2023-2024/readme.md

 - test non-quantised 7B model on 16GB VRAM, orca,
   - test if the model remembers previous example for 2-shot or 5-shot
 - write up the test setup and results (can be used for first-semester report later)
+  - come up with sentiment analysis LLM recommendations

 Xiruo
 - if there is any difference betweent the (quantised) models from gpt4all and huggingface
   - if the base model is the same
   - if there is any performance impact changing from using GPU memory to main memory
 - write up the test setup and results (can be used for first-semester report later)
+  - come up with sentiment analysis LLM recommendations

 Raul
 - finish the trading platform.
+  - include the option to select which LLM for sentiment analysis

 # 8 Dec 2023